jonmbake/knowweb.dev/posts/index-of-terms.md

 nav_order: 3
 ---

+## Asymmetric Key

+Cryptographic key set of a private and public key.

 ## Authentication

-A user verifies their identity.
+Process of verifying the identity of a user or entity.

 ## Authorization

-A user has permission to perform an action.
+Process of determining if a user or entity has permission to perform a specific action.

 ## Database Breach